 If you prefer a luxury cruise, Tahoe Cruises and Tahoe Emerald Bliss may be more to your liking.
 Is your family planning a reunion or party at lake Tahoe?
 Talk to Tahoe Party Cruises can tailor a day to fit your needs.

 Family-friendly tip: Always bring water and sunscreen.
 Most boat tour companies bring bottled water but have your own in case they run out.
 Also, bring a swimsuit and towel if you plan to swim.

-Day 5: Squaw Valley Aerial Tram and Historic Downtown Truckee
+Day 5: Palisades Tahoe Aerial Tram and Historic Downtown Truckee

 Make this a two-in-one day with a scenic tram ride that takes you over mountains, waterfalls, and the lake—2,000 feet up!
 When you land at the 8,200-foot High Camp you can swim in the pool or warm up in the hot tub.
 For extra fun zip around the roller skating rink that looks over Lake Tahoe.

 When you’re down the mountain again, head to downtown Truckee, where you can learn local cultural and geographic history, shop the boutiques (and merchant tents on festival days), sample the wide variety of cuisine, and catch a concert.
-Before you leave for your Lake Tahoe family vacation, check with the Truckee Downtown Merchant’s Association for scheduled activities.
+Before you leave for your family-friendly journey to North Lake Tahoe, check with the Truckee Downtown Merchant’s Association for scheduled activities.

 In fact, it pays to plan ahead for your entire vacation.
 You can save money, time, and disappointment if you know what’s happening—and what isn’t—before you leave home.
-Always check with your expert advisers at Tahoe Signature properties when you’re planning your family friendly Lake Tahoe trip to get the best advice for your vacation rental.
+Always check with your expert advisers at Tahoe Signature properties when you’re planning your trip to North Lake Tahoe.